Éireann Lorsung | teaching

 Perhaps you are looking for other versions of me?

-I am also an artist, a writer, and a person who makes projects
+I am a teacher and an artist, a writer, and a person who makes projects

 in public for and with other people.
 Of course, these are all me (and not all of me).